JwJason/just-headlines/README.md

 ## About

 Just Headlines is a simple news & weather app built with React and Bulma.
-Lumen backend leverages a handful of third-party APIs.
+The Lumen backend leverages a handful of third-party APIs.

 ## Installation